somakolli/path-finder-cli/README.md

 make
 ```
 If you use gcc-10 you have to set your GCC_VERSION_FOR_LTO to 10.

+#### OSCAR Integration
+If you want to to also calculate oscar cell ids for each edge please set in the CMakeLists.txt (l.
+6) file the variable
+WITH_OSCAR to 1 before building.

 ### Generating Files:

 The executable to create the files is called file_creator.